ata-sesli/newsprint/README.md

 - Enabled/disabled state.
 - Category.

+The Sources screen uses one unified table for presets and added sources:

+- Presets show a `+` action when they are not installed.
+- Added presets and custom sources show a trash action.
+- Command-click and Shift-click can select multiple rows for batch add/remove.
+- Added sources can still be edited, refreshed, paused, or deleted from row actions and context menus.
+- Health is shown as `Healthy`, `Unhealthy`, or `Dead` based on recent refresh results.

 ### Hacker News

 Hacker News is handled as a first-class source type through the official Hacker News Firebase API.